Orthodontics During Pregnancy

 How to Care for Teeth During Pregnancy

-Proper teeth care is essential for maintaining excellent oral health.
-Daily brushing and flossing are key to helping prevent the accumulation of bacteria and plaque that can lead to tooth decay and gum disease.
+Proper teeth care is crucial for maintaining excellent oral health, especially during pregnancy.
+Daily brushing and flossing are fundamental practices to prevent the accumulation of bacteria and plaque, which can lead to tooth decay and gum disease.

 A balanced diet with plenty of fruits and vegetables, whole grains, lean proteins, dairy products, and healthy fats is essential to promoting good oral hygiene.
 Make sure to include moderate amounts of phosphorus-rich foods such as milk, beans, and nuts which will help protect tooth enamel from damaging acidity.